 Here are some juicy pictures to keep you motivated:

-daemonset, which deploy container to each node,
+daemonset, which deploys containers to each node.

 How is everything connected ?

-Enough talk, lets move on to deploying Prometheus Operator
+Enough talk, let’s move on to deploying Prometheus Operator